-Likewise, the acquisition of participation units in privately placed, closed-end real estate investment funds is subject to IMT, regardless of the location of the management company, and the redemption of participation units, increase or reduction of the share capital or other, in which one of the holders, or two holders who are married or in a registered partnership, hold at least 75% of the participation units representative of the investment fund's patrimony.
+Likewise, the acquisition of participation units in privately placed, closed-ended real estate investment funds is subject to IMT, regardless of the location of the management company, and the redemption of participation units, increase or reduction of the share capital or other, as a result of which one of the holders, or two holders who are married or in a registered partnership, hold at least 75% of the participation units representative of the investment fund's patrimony.

 Generally, collective investment undertakings are subject to corporate income tax but they benefit from an advantageous regime.
 Investment income, capital gains and rental income are not included in their taxable income, except when such income is derived from offshore entities.
-Additionally, these are exempt from state and municipal surcharges (derrama estadual and derrama municipal).
+Additionally, such entities are exempt from state and municipal surcharges (derrama estadual and derrama municipal).